16 Ways to Lure Traffic to Your Web Site

 technically savvy commuters know they could make

-reservations and explore the menu through their
+reservations and explore the eatery's menu through their

 computer.